craftml/docs/language/layout/flow.md

-# adjoin
+# flow

-{{ 'adjoin' | l}} puts each child right after the previous child along selected dimensions so that they are adjoining, while keeping the first child at its original position.
+{{ 'flow' | l}} puts each child right after the previous child along selected dimensions so that they appear to _flow_ along these dimensions, while keeping the first child at its original position.
 A number can be optionally provided to indicate how much space to leave between every two objects.

 Let's consider a simple case involving two objects, a cube and a sphere.
 Initially, they are overlapping; we can only see a cube because of this.
-After adding `l="adjoin=x"` to `<g>`, the sphere is moved such that it now adjoins the cube, no longer overlapping with it.
+After adding `l="flow=x"` to `<g>`, the sphere is moved such that it is next to the cube, no longer overlapping with it.

 {% craftml %}
 <!-- originally, they are all overlapping -->